remykarem/remykarem.github.io/books-src/cryptography-book/src/goals/non-repudiation.md

-# Non-repudiation
+# Non-repudiation (of action)

 aka non-deniability

-Non-repudiation ensures that a party has indeed performed a cryptographic action (like signed a document digitally or sent a message), and _cannot later deny_ having done so (because there is evidence in the party's action).
+Non-repudiation ensures that a party has indeed **performed a cryptographic action** (like signed a document digitally or sent a message), and _cannot later deny_ having done so (because there is evidence in the party's action).

 ~~~admonish note title="Authenticity vs. non-repudiation"
 Authenticity is about the party _itself_, whereas non-repudiation is about the party's _actions_.